 Idempotency

 Retrying is a normal part of network code.
-We make it safe.
-Send Idempotency-Key: <uuid> on every mutating POST, and a retry returns the cached response instead of doing the work twice.
+We make it safe with one mechanism: send Idempotency-Key: <uuid> on every mutating POST/PATCH.
+A retry returns the cached response instead of doing the work twice.

 The header